NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 end
 ```

-2)	Similarly, Line 62～90 pulls out total power data from the `data_cache` folder (`Flanker_resp_ISFA_AMPL_theta__32_t32f32.mat`), and then reorganizes the data into a subject x condition x channel x frequency x time array.
+2)	Similarly, Lines 62～90 pull out total power data from the `data_cache` folder (`Flanker_resp_ISFA_AMPL_theta__32_t32f32.mat`), and then reorganize the data into a subject x condition x channel x frequency x time array.
 Edit Line 36～40 if needed.
-The converted data will also be saved in the `../extra_out_data` folder.
+The converted data will also be saved in the `../exported_data` folder.

 ### `template_ptb_pc_out.m`

-1)	This script first loads pc weights that was computed using the average power (`Flanker_resp_AVGS_AMPL_theta-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat`).
-Then the pc weights were applied to the average power and the total power respectively, resulting in weighted average power and weighted total power.
+1)	This script first loads the PC weights that was derived from average power (`Flanker_resp_AVGS_AMPL_theta-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat`), then applies PC weights to average power and total power respectively, resulting in weighted average power and weighted total power.

-2)	Edit Line 36 to cut the average power down to the part of surface that PCA was run in Step 3.
-Recall that we set the start and end time bins to -16～16 to get the data from -500ms～500ms in the run script in Step 3.
-In addition, we also set the start and end frequency bins to 7～19 to get the data from 3Hz～9Hz.
-Correspondingly, here we also need to cut the average power down to -500ms～500ms and 3Hz～9Hz.
-However, it may be confusing that the 0ms position in the time bins that were used in Step 3 is different from the 0ms position in the time bins in the average power.
-Specifically, the 0ms is the 0 time bin in the Step 3 (thus we have negative time bin -16) and 0ms is the 33 time bin in the average power data (thus we do not have negative time bin here).
-Looking into the average power data (`erptfd.tbin field`) will help you find 0ms is in which time bin.
+2)	The user needs to edit Line 36 (see below) to cut the TF representation of average power down to the part of surface that TF-PCA was run in Step 3.
+In Step 3, we set the start and end time bins to -16～16 to extract the data from -500ms～500ms.
+In addition, we also set the start and end frequency bins to 7～19 to extract the data from 3Hz～9Hz.
+Correspondingly, here we need to cut the TF representation of average power down to -500ms～500ms and 3Hz～9Hz.
+However, it may be confusing that the 0ms position in the time bins that was used in Step 3 is different from the 0ms position in the time bins in the average power.
+Specifically, the 0ms is the 0th time bin in the Step 3 (thus we have negative time bin (-16) and 0ms is the 33th time bin in the average power data (thus we do not have negative time bin here).
+Looking into average power data (`erptfd.tbin field`) will help the user find which time bin 0ms is in.
 Therefore, to set -500ms～500ms here, we actually need to set the start time bin to 17 (33-16) and end time bin to 49 (33+16).
-Moreover, in terms of frequency bins, they are the same between the bins we used in Step 3 and the bins used by the average power data.
-Thus, we keep the start and end frequency bins unchanged, which is 7～19 to get 3Hz～9Hz.
+Moreover, frequency window is 7～19 (3Hz～9Hz).
 In sum, in Line 36, we set the start and end time bins to 17～49, and the start and end frequency bins to 7～19.
-Edit those numbers in Line 36 based on your own data.
+Edit those numbers in Line 36 based on the user’s own data.

 ```
 DataToWeight_avg = avgTFD(:, :, channel, 7:19, 17:49);